frontendnetwork/veganify/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Request a new feature
-title:
+title: '[Feat]'
-labels: low priority, enhancement
+labels: needs priority, enhancement
-assignees: philipbrembeck

 ---